 What to Experience: Pongal related cultural, colorful Kolam, sweet Pongal, and Surya Namaskaram

 The Chinese communities in Singapore do celebrate their new year as they welcome the spring season.
+It’s one of the most awaited Singapore festivals where the people clean their homes to usher in good luck.
 You can find a busy purchase rush in Chinatown.
 They buy new clothes, gifts, and sweet items to distribute to others.
-They lit Chinese lanterns during the night.
+They light Chinese lanterns during the night and decorate their homes with red and gold colours.
+Gifts are also engaged and kids are given Hong Bao or red envelopes.
 It will be a full glory to see the dragon flying in the main city.

 When: 25th to 26th January 2020